-You can claim back tax from HM Revenue and Customs (HMRC) if either:
+You can claim back tax from HMRC if either:

 - you’ve flexibly accessed your pension

-- you’ve taken only part of your pension pot and won’t be taking regular payments
+- you’ve taken only part of your pension pot and will not be taking regular payments

 - the pension body is unable to make a tax refund